vespa-engine/documentation/en/llms-local.md

   setting in the model configuration.
 - `temperature`: the temperature setting of the model, typically between `0.0` and `1.0`.
-- `repeatpenaly`: the penalty for repeating tokens.
+- `repeatpenalty`: the penalty for repeating tokens.
 - `topk` and `topp`: the probability of token sampling.
 Lower values tend to produce more coherent and focused text, while higher values introduce more diversity and creativity but potentially more errors or incoherence.